Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Sal Tree

-In northern and eastern India, the dry leaves of the sal tree are a vital source for the creation of leaf bowls and Patravalis, which are used to serve meals in the Karnataka Canara (Dakshina Kannada, Gokarna) districts of India.
+In northern and eastern India, the dry leaves of the sal tree are a vital source for the creation of leaf bowls and patravalis.
+These are used to serve meals in the Karnataka Canara (Dakshina Kannada, Gokarna) districts of India.
 Additionally, freshly prepared paan (betelnut preparations) and tiny appetizers like boiling black beans are served on the leaves.

 Khair Tree

 Senegalia catechu is a thorny, deciduous tree that can reach a height of 15 meters (50 feet).
-The plant’s name was Latinized to “catechu” in Linnaean taxonomy to designate it as the type species from which the extracts cutch and catechu are derived.
+In Linnaean taxonomy, the plant’s name was Latinized to “catechu” to designate it as the type species from which the extracts cutch and catechu are derived.
 The plant is known as Khair in Hindi and Kachu in Malay.
-It goes by the names Kher, catechu, cachou, cutch tree, black clutch, and black catechu, among others.
+It goes by the names Kher, catechu, cachou, cutch tree, black cutch, and black catechu, among others.

-The seeds of the tree are an excellent source of protein.
-Paan is made using Kattha (catechu), an extract of the plant’s heartwood, which gives it its distinctive red color and flavor.
+The tree’s seeds are an excellent source of protein.
+Paan is made using kattha (catechu), an extract of the plant’s heartwood, which gives it its distinctive red color and flavor.
 The practice of paan involves chewing betel leaf (Piper betel) mixed with areca nut and slaked lime paste throughout India and Southeast Asia.

 Flowering Trees